jlricon/demo/dataml.md

 2. PROJECT using AWS and Flask
 3. Kaggle competition
 4. Karpathy's course?
+5. Write a summary of Yoshua-Bengio, Ng, and fast.ai best practices for applied DL

 ## What could be done
 * Karpathy's [lectures](http://cs231n.github.io/)